-Q: I'm not a member of the Ramblers Association.
+Q: I'm not a member of The Ramblers.
 Is it okay for me to join a walk still?

 A: Yes of course!
-Many first time walkers are not members yet, but we kindly ask that if you like our walking group, that after 3 or 4 walks you join The Ramblers Association.
+Many first-time walkers are not members yet, but we kindly ask that if you like our walking group, that after 3 walks you join The Ramblers.

 Q: Do I need to let the walk leader know I will be attending?

 A: No. Just arrive and he/she will welcome you to the group.

 Q: If I contact a walk leader to ask if you can come on a walk and they

 don't answer / get back to you, does that mean no or can I still just

 A: Yes, definitely!
 We don't mean to ignore your calls, but as you know, life and other responsibilities just get in the way sometimes.

 Q: Is there an upper age limit for membership of one step walker groups?